On Versailles Road, across the street from historic Calumet Farm, lots in a new development are for sale.

 The Silks includes 13 luxury lots, trees that may be centuries old and elaborate fountains.

 At 3300 Versailles Road, lots in the development formally went up for sale on May 1.
 Two are under contract, said John Faust.
 He and Robert Easley are developing the property.
 Prices start at just under $300,000 for 1/2 an acre and go up to $355,000.

-At the center of the property is a historic house that the Kentucky Historical Society has apparently incorrectly dubbed the "John Clay House."
+At the center of the property is a historic house that the now defunct Kentucky Heritage Commission has apparently incorrectly dubbed the "John Clay House."

 The 19th century statesman Henry Clay had a son named John, but John Clay had nothing to do with "The White House" off Versailles Road, according to Eric Brooks, curator at Ashland, the Henry Clay Estate.
 It's more likely the the house was built by Charles Donald Clay, a grandson of Henry Clay, in the early 1900s, Brook said.

 Henry Clay's property is closer to downtown at Ashland, a National Historic Landmark, off Richmond Road.

 The large, historic home at The Silks includes a floor of Tennessee black marble and a sunroom addition.
 There is also a billiards room, black granite counters and a full small barroom in the kitchen.

 Walls are painted in electric turquoise by a recent owner, but the main house is getting its exterior rehabbed in the next few weeks, said Faust and Easley.
 Some of the wood needs replacing and painting, and someone inexplicably put a stucco centerpiece across the front of the house.

 The partners had hoped that the city would purchase some of the land for an entrance to its 130-acre proposed soccer park, but that project seems to have stalled, Faust said.

 Home designs for the property will need to pass muster before being allowed to build, the men agreed.